DIVYA-KUMARI12/Prodigy-Tasks/README.md

 # Usage
 Use this project to:
 - Gain insights into the age distribution of a population.
-- Visualize age demographics for various analysis purposes.
+- Visualise age demographics for various analysis purposes.

-Customization
+# Customization
-You can customize the visualization by making the following modifications to the code:
+You can customise the visualisation by making the following modifications to the code:
 - Replace 'Age' in df['Age'] with the actual column name containing age data in your dataset.
-- Adjust the appearance of the bar chart, such as labels, colors, and size, to suit your preferences.
+- Adjust the appearance of the bar chart, such as labels, colours, and size, to suit your preferences.

-Output Examples
+# Examples
 Here's an example of how the age distribution bar chart might look:

 ![download](https://github.com/DIVYA-KUMARI12/Prodigy-Tasks/assets/70780478/d0e7f634-3c89-4988-bf48-a44aaec416c7)